-Stephen Kinzer is an award-winning foreign correspondent whose articles and books have led the Washington Post to place him "among the best in popular foreign policy storytelling."
+Stephen Kinzer is an award-winning foreign correspondent who has covered more than 50 countries on five continents.
+His articles and books have led the Washington Post to place him "among the best in popular foreign policy storytelling."

 Kinzer's research is focused on the way the United States acts in the world.
 He seeks to understand the cultural and social roots of American foreign policy, as well as the political and economic ones.